mojontwins/b166MP2/updates.md

 * Added DataWatchers to include generally used datawatcher types as common numbers.
 * Added Cold Cow, Chicken Black.
 Made Boars extend classic pigs.
 Added Boars to all kinds of forests, cold cows to cold biomes and black chickens to deserts.
+* Added Goats to savannas and shrublads.
+Enabled shrubs in shrublands.

 # Credits